Jerry-Gu-SB/ShadowBox/README.md

 # ShadowBox
 ShadowBox is a trainer for Real Time Strategy games, meant for all skill levels.
+To play the game on the web: https://jerrygu.itch.io/shadowbox

 # Known Bugs
 * The camera is very broken.
 The game is not even playable right now lol